 The General ElectionAs a non-Party/cross-Party group, we did not campaign for or against any political parties or candidates.
 But Brexit was central to the election campaign and we carried out our important role in informing the public about the legal issues and intricacies which affect and lie behind many of the arguments.

-The election result: a disaster but not yet quite a catastropheFollowing the General Election, the previous tight but adequate margin for the Government in the House of Commns for negotiating terms with the EU and carrying the necessary Brexit legislation through Parliament has reduced to a minority.
-What may just save a disaster from turning into a catastrophe is the agreement with the DUP.
-But the Parliamentary situation has once again opened the door to arguments that there should be some kind of compromise or "soft Brexit" solution in which the UK remains a member of the EU Customs Union and/or Single Market after ceasing to be an EU Member State.
+The election result: a serious setback but not a catastropheFollowing the General Election, the previous tight but adequate margin for the Government in the House of Commons for negotiating terms with the EU and carrying the necessary Brexit legislation through Parliament has reduced to a minority.
+The Parliamentary situation has once again opened the door to arguments that there should be some kind of compromise or "soft Brexit" solution in which the UK remains a member of the EU Customs Union and/or Single Market after ceasing to be an EU Member State.
 However, the confidence and supply agreement with the DUP resulted in the government's Brexit programme embodied in the Queen's Speech being carried, while an attempt by a group of dissident Labour MPs led by Chuka Umunna and backed by the minority parties was defeated by a large majority.

-The EU Customs Union and the Single Market -- or a Free Trade Agreement?In Manifesto choices: the EU Customs Union and the Single Market, Martin Howe QC sets out a detailed analysis of the consequences of the different policies of whether we should seek to stay in the EU Customs Union and/or Single Market after Brexit, or alternatively seek a Free Trade Agreement.
+The EU Customs Union and the Single Market -- or a Free Trade Agreement?In The EU Customs Union and the Single Market after Brexit, Martin Howe QC sets out a detailed analysis of the consequences of the different policies of whether we should seek to stay in the EU Customs Union and/or Single Market after Brexit, or alternatively seek a Free Trade Agreement.
 There are clear and very important differences between these kinds of arrangements, which profoundly affect the future of the country, how we govern ourselves and our freedom of action in international trade.
 But these differences are not well understood by the public, media and politicians.
-So this enormously useful guide helps public understanding of the pros and cons of the different arrangements and allows voters to make an informed choice.
+So this enormously useful guide helps public understanding of the pros and cons of the different arrangements.

 EU citizens after Brexit: a fair settlement - or a privileged caste with superior rights enforced by a foreign court?An early and fair settlement of the rights of EU citizens resident in the UK, and of UK citizens resident in the EU27, has been a priority for the British government.
 It also a appeared a priority for the EU27 when the European Council produced its negotiating guidelines.
 Unfortunately on 24 May 2017, the EU Commission produced a detailed Working Paper which goes far beyond the European Council's Guidelines and demands that EU citizens who at the date of Brexit reside, or have resided in the past, in the UK should keep in perpetuity all the rights they now have under EU law.
 These rights include, for example, the right to bring a non-EU spouse to live in a UK even in circumstances where UK citizens themselves would not have such a right.
 Even more significantly, the Commission's paper demands that these rights should be monitored by the Commission and enforced by the ECJ under the same machinery as applies to Member States, despite the fact that the UK after exit will no longer be a member and so will no longer nominate a judge to the ECJ.
 Martin Howe QC, Francis Hoar and Dr Gunnar Beck have looked into the issues in detail and have put their findings in a short post and a full paper.
 They point out that it is virtually unknown in international practice for an independent State to submit itself to the courts of another treaty party, and have established that the ECJ does not have jurisdiction of the kind demanded that the UK should submit to, in any of the EU's many association and trade agreements -- even with tiny Andorra.
 They liken the demand for a class of resident non-citizens to enjoy superior rights to UK citizens enforced by a foreign court to the status of Western subjects in the Far East under unequal treaties making them subject to special extra-territorial courts and exempt from local law.